 Set the required step parameters.

-(For Chrome) The input element which is created in the DOM script tag is not attached to the DOM object.
+The input element which is created in the DOM script tag is not attached to the DOM object.